zain-bhai/Conversational-AI/README.md

 # Conversational-AI
+*Important Note*:
-*Important Note*: This API return markdown text as output you explictly convert it to markup on frontend.
+1- This API return markdown text as output you explictly convert it to markup on frontend.
+2- API has two input feilds message and session_id you have to manage session Id on the from front end wheras data against each of the        session_id will save in our backend dict.

 ##  Getting Started